wwnorton/design-system-rfcs/accepted/0003-component-tabs.md

 ## Unresolved questions

 - We need a way to identify each `Tab` and relate it to its corresponding `TabPanel`.
-This is needed to keep track of currently active tab and setting the `aria-controls` attribute
+This is needed in order to calculate the `aria-controls`, `aria-labelledby` and `id` attributes for the `Tab` and `TabPanel` components
+- Calculate these `id`s in a way that multiple tabs can be rendered in the same page at the same time and ensure the `id`s remain unique

 We can:

-1. Force the user to provide a `value: React.Key` prop to each `Tab` and `TabPanel` (expecting the key to be equal for corresponding tab/tabPanel pairs) and use that
-2. Make it optional, and when none is provided, fallback to the children position index.
-Both the `TabList` and `TabPanels` parents will most likely need to iterate over its children props and check whether they have a `value` prop or not and inject its corresponding index as `value` if needed
+1. Using the solution from NDS-22, generate an UUID to use as prefix for every `id`, that way we ensure that they are unique.
+For example a `Tab` would generate an `id="123autogenerated-tab-header-0"` for position index 0 and its corresponding `TabPanel` would have `id="123autogenerated-tab-0`, `aria-labelledby="123autogenerated-tab-header-0"`
+2. Don't use autogenerated UUIDs (in order to not depend on NDS-22) and ask the developer to manually give the parent `Tabs` component an unique `id` and use that as prefix.
+For example `<Tabs id="myAnimalsTabbedPanel" />` would generate `id="myAnimalsTabbedPanel-tab-header-0"`.
+As long as the developer doesn't give multiple `Tabs` the same `id` we can be sure that the generated `id`s will be unique